Are You Afraid of Having Any Fun?

-Do you think fun is frivolous?
-Does play make you feel anxious?
+Do you think fun is a frivolous way to kill time?
+Does playing around make you feel anxious?
 Do you relate to leisure as being lazy, unproductive and irresponsible?

-My perfectionism and my history—the pain I experienced around my brother’s death when I was so young—turned me into someone who didn’t know how to play or relax.
-In fact, I was so concerned about spending any time not working that I frequently worked during my off hours while I was at Hay House.
-It made no sense, of course, since I had a set salary.
-I would make just as much if I relaxed and enjoyed my time off as if I spent it crouched over my computer.
-But I wasn’t thinking logically!
-My beliefs told me that if I wasn’t working, I wasn’t valuable.
-And if I wasn’t valuable, I wasn’t safe.
+My perfectionism and my history have played a part in how I view fun.
+The pain I experienced around my brother’s death when I was so young, turned me into someone who didn’t know how to play or relax.
+I was so concerned about spending any of my time not working.
+This led me to I frequently working during my off hours.
+This was all while I was at Hay House.
+It made no sense of course, since I had a set salary.
+I would make just as much if I relaxed and enjoyed my time off.
+I had chosen to spend it crouched over my computer.
+I was afraid of having any fun.
+I began to realize that I wasn’t thinking logically!
+My beliefs told me that if I wasn’t working, I wasn’t an asset.
+I began to think that if I wasn’t an asset, I wasn’t safe.

 It wasn’t until I left my job and started working for myself that I began to give myself time to play and enjoy my life.
-Which is ironic, since as any entrepreneur knows, when you’re working for yourself, there’s no such thing as paid time off!
-But my self-worth was finally intact, and I no longer believed I had to be a workhorse to validate my value.
+Which is ironic, any entrepreneur knows, when you’re working for yourself, there’s no such thing as paid time off.
+My self-worth was finally intact, and I no longer believed I had to be a workhorse for validation.
 After that shift, I not only began to make more while working fewer hours, but I also began to learn how to enjoy my downtime.
 I can now play and relax without feelings of fear or guilt!
+This shift allowed me to stop being afraid of having any fun.

 I’m learning to have fun, to ask for what I want.
 I’m learning to flow between work and play with more ease, not waiting for the stars to align before I give myself permission to embrace joy.
 And it’s all because I know I’m worthy of it!